mushier-rouge/nmbli/README.md

 - Deploy the Next.js app (Vercel is recommended).
 Set `NEXT_PUBLIC_*` and secrets as project environment variables.
 - Provision a managed Postgres (Supabase recommended).
 Run `prisma migrate deploy` followed by `npm run db:seed` for staging/demo data.
-- Configure Supabase Storage bucket (default `nmbli`) and grant the service role key.
+- Configure Supabase Storage bucket (default `outthedoor`) and grant the service role key.
-- Resend (or your transactional provider) must allow sending from `ops@mail.nmbli.app` or update the sender in `src/lib/services/email.ts`.
+- Resend (or your transactional provider) must allow sending from `ops@mail.outthedoor.app` or update the sender in `src/lib/services/email.ts`.
 - Redis/BullMQ is optional.
 If you skip it, ensure contract checks are triggered manually from the ops UI.

 ## Git & CI Tips